BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded areas like markets and bus stations.
+Be aware of your surroundings, especially around the busy fish market and bus stations.
 While Negombo is generally safe, petty theft can occur.
-Keep your valuables secure and out of sight, and trust your instincts if a situation feels off.
+Keep your valuables secure and out of sight, and avoid walking alone in poorly lit areas late at night.

 packing